vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Architecture Goals

-- Be highly available for critical components.
-No one server going offline should impact system availability.
+- Be highly available for all critical components.
 - Be scalable both vertically and horizontally.
-Increased activity/load should be easily absorbed, and unused resources shed when they're not needed.
+- Be a highly performant experience for our users.
+- Be a healthy member of the decentralized and federated ActivityPub network.

 ## Providers